-AI highlight video maker app for instant Reels | HeyGen
+AI Highlight Video Maker App for Instant Reels | HeyGen

 Can I turn one highlight reel into multiple languages for a global audience?

-Every clip generated by Instant Highlights can be localised with the AI Video Translator using AI Dubbing in 175+ languages.
-The voiceover is cloned into the target language with synchronised lip movement, so a single set of highlights becomes a multilingual content library without re-recording or hiring translators.
+Every clip generated by Instant Highlights can be localized with the AI Video Translator using AI Dubbing in 175+ languages.
+The voiceover is cloned into the target language with synchronized lip movement, so a single set of highlights becomes a multilingual content library without re-recording or hiring translators.

 How does Instant Highlights compare with tools like OpusClip or VEED?